-This section contains three sample business school essays:
+This section contains five business essay samples:

-- Business School Essay One - The Business of Recovery
+- Business School Essay Sample One

-- Business School Essay Two - Leadership in Action
+- Business School Essay Sample Two

-- Business School Essay Three - Repair and Restore
+- Business School Essay Sample Three

 Watching my brother transform from a man who had lost his ability to walk to a man who can play basketball with my father kindled my fascination of the physical therapy world.
 The Bureau of Labor Statistics anticipates the field of physical therapy to grow faster than average in the upcoming years.
 I hope to join this field during an exciting time of growth, furthering the rehabilitation of those who have been injured.

 Following graduation from ABC Business School, I intend to serve a marketing team in a local physical therapy company, such as Ridgeview Physical Therapy.
 My short-term goal is to lead a team, furthering success in the Ridgeview area.
 Due to the popular physical therapy company thirty miles from Ridgeview, much of the local population is unaware of the quality services Ridgeview Physical Therapy has to offer.
 I hope to increase visits by 40 percent in the first 5 years of my employment.
 My long-term goal includes extending the company’s reach into surrounding cities, and eventually beyond national barriers, becoming a global marketing manager.